 The “new normal” needs empathy for its fellow human beings.

 P: That's very insightful!
 What are your 3 top tips for people trying to build a community?

 V: It's similar to a business: Nurture and cultivates your leadership.
 They are the backbone of the community.
 Listen and create a dialogue with your community members to understand their needs.
 Find and cultivate strategic partnerships.

 P: Your work with AAPI entrepreneurs is really impressive.
 How can allies help support communities of people of color right now?

 V: That is a great question.
-It can start with reaching out to create dialogue to listen and learn.
+It can start with reaching out to create a dialogue to listen and learn.
 I think a lot about the basic human rights we all strive for, regardless of color, and use that as the foundation for initiatives towards positive change.

 P: Thank you so much for sharing your deep knowledge with Panion!